 Rafael Nadal – 209 weeks

-Rafael Nadal is one of the best clay could player in tennis.
-Rafa has managed to stay in top 10 of ATP rankings from 2005 to 2023 but been ranked world No. 1 only for 209 weeks, The Spainard has finished as the year-end No. 1 five times.
+Rafael Nadal is one of the best clay-court players in tennis.
+Rafa has managed to stay in the top 10 of the ATP rankings from 2005 to 2023 but has been ranked world No. 1 only for 209 weeks, The Spaniard has finished as the year-end No. 1 five times.
 Nadal has won a joint-record 22 Grand Slam men’s singles titles, including a record 14 French Open titles.
-He has won 92 ATP singles titles (63 clay courts), but never managed to win an ATP Finals title (till 2023).
-King of clay has won 36 Masters titles.
+He has won 92 ATP singles titles (63 clay courts), but never managed to win an ATP Finals title.
+King of Clay has won 36 Masters titles.

 John McEnroe – 170 weeks